vikrant-phadtare1101/kafka/clients/src/main/resources/common/message/README.md

 * Array fields default to empty.

-You can specify "null" as a default value for a string field by specifing the literal string "null".
-Note that you can only specify null as a default if all versions of the field are nullable.
+Null is never used as a default for any field.

 Custom Default Values
 ---------------------